 1.4 Collection of BALFs

 Bronchoscopy was performed within 3 days after hospital admission for patients with MPP and immediately after hospital admission to remove the foreign bodies in bronchus from children in control.
 Flexible fiber optic bronchoscopy and bronchoalveolar lavage were performed following the guidelines described previously .
 BALFs were collected from these children and stored in -80 ℃ freezer.

 IL-6s and IL-27s in BALFs from the children were measured by sandwich enzyme-linked immunosorbent assay (ELISA) with commercial reagent kits (Abcan Company, USA).
 The experiments were strictly conducted in accordance with the manufacturer’s instructions.

 1.6 Statistical analysis

 Statistical analyses were performed using SPSS21.0 Statistical package.
-Continuous variables were reported as means ± standard deviations.
-ANOVA was used to compare means of multiple groups.
-LSD test was used for the inter-comparison of 2 means in the multiple groups.
+Continuous variables were reported as mean ± standard deviation.
+ANOVA were used to compare means of multiple groups.
+LSD test were used for the inter-comparison of 2 means in the multiple groups.
 The ages and genders between MPP patients and control were compared with t test and x2 test, respectively.
 MP DNA loads, IL-6s and IL-27s were shown and compared by box plots.
 P﹤0.05 was considered to indicate a statistically significant difference.